pikatchu/closedsource/book/0035-the_escape.md

 The car went quiet.

 Brielle exhaled slowly.
-“I’m sorry.
-It’s too risky.
+“I'm sorry.
+It's too risky.
 Any contact with them puts them in danger.”

-Jasmina’s chest tightened painfully.
+Jasmina's chest tightened painfully.

 Tears welled in her eyes.
 “What am I supposed to do now?”

-Brielle’s voice was gentle but unwavering.
-“You’re coming with us.
+Brielle's voice was gentle but unwavering.
+“You're coming with us.
 To our home.”

 Tyrone turned slightly in his seat.
 “Brooklyn, to be precise.”